-MEMRI.org makes available many important news items, including interviews, sermons, speeches, and more, from the Arab and Muslim world - translating them whenever necessary, and always offering transcriptions.
-Some of its archival material has enduring relevance, such as an interview that business tycoon Munib al-Masri, who with a \$1.5 billion fortune is known as "the richest Palestinian in the world" (two Hamas leaders, Abu Marzook and Khaled Meshaal, who each have at least \$2 billion, apparently don't count) gave to France 24 Arabic TV, and that was aired on November 28, 2018.
+MEMRI.org is an organization that makes available many important news items, including interviews, sermons, speeches, and more, from the Arab and Muslim world - translating them whenever necessary, and always offering transcriptions.
+Last year it posted excerpts from an ever-relevant interview that business tycoon Munib al-Masri, who with a \$1.5 billion fortune is known as "the richest Palestinian in the world" (two Hamas leaders, Abu Marzook and Khaled Meshaal, who each have at least \$2 billion, apparently don't count) gave to France 24 Arabic TV, and that was aired on November 28, 2018.
 The number of false, even semi-demented, statements made in such short compass by Munib al-Masri was impressive.